Edwin of Northumbria: Conversion to Christianity

 The account of Edwin's conversion offered by Bede turns on two events.
 The first, during Edwin's exile, tells how Edwin's life was saved by Paulinus of York.
 The second, following his marriage to Æthelburg, was the attempted assassination at York, at Easter 626, by an agent of Cwichelm of Wessex.
 Apart from these events, the general character of Bede's account is one of an indecisive king, unwilling to take risks, unable to decide whether to convert or not.

 Along with these events, the influence of Edwin's half-Merovingian Queen cannot be ignored, and the letters which Bede reproduces, sent by Pope Boniface V to Edwin and Æthelburg, are unlikely to have been unique.
 Given that Kent was under Frankish influence, while Bede sees the mission as being "Roman" in origin, the Franks were equally interested in converting their fellow Germans and in extending their power and influence.
 Bede recounts Edwin's baptism, and that of his chief men, on 12 April 627.
 Edwin's zeal, so Bede says, led to Rædwald's son Eorpwald also converting.

 Bede's account of the conversion is oft-cited.
-After Paulinus explains the tenets of Christianity, the king asks his counselors what they think of the new doctrine.
+After Paulinus explains the tenets of Christianity, the king asks his counsellors what they think of the new doctrine.
 Edwin's priest Coifi responds that they may be worthwhile; after all, he says, no one has been more respectful of and devoted to their gods than he, and he has seen no benefits from his dedication to them.
-Then, an unnamed counselor stands up and addresses the king, also seeing the benefit of the new faith.
-Coifi speaks again and announces that they should destroy the idols and temples they had hitherto worshiped.
-King Edwin agrees and embraces Christianity; Coifi himself will set fire to the idols, declaring "I will do this myself, for now that the true God has granted me knowledge, who more suitably than I can set a public example, and destroy the idols that I worshipped in ignorance?”
+Then, an unnamed counsellor stands up and addresses the king, also seeing the benefit of the new faith.
+Coifi speaks again and announces that they should destroy the idols and temples they had hitherto worshipped.
+King Edwin agrees and embraces Christianity; Coifi himself will set fire to the idols, declaring "I will do this myself, for now that the true God has granted me knowledge, who more suitably than I can set a public example, and destroy the idols that I worshipped in ignorance?"
 Bede goes on to describe the scene as Coifi "formally renounces his superstitions, and asked the king to give him arms and a stallion."
 Armed with both a sword and spear, Coifi rides Edwin's horse towards the idols, all within view of the crowd gathered to witness Edwin's conversion.
 Upon reaching the temple, Coifi "cast a spear into it and profaned it."